fakemk/soc-lab-linux-ssh-incident/00_README.md/README.md

 - Correlate auditd and Splunk logs

 ## Outcome
-Unauthorized access was confirmed.
-Privilege escalation and persistence were observed.
-Sensitive files were accessed.
-No confirmed data exfiltration was detected.
+Unauthorized access was confirmed, followed by privilege escalation, persistence via account creation, and access to sensitive files.

 ## Disclaimer
 This lab was conducted in a controlled environment for defensive security learning only.